April 29, 2021

-On April 19, 2021, the Centers for Medicare and Medicaid Services (CMS) released an updated Workers’ Compensation Medicare Set-Aside (WCMSA) Reference Guide, Version 3.3, which made a slight but notable addition to how the MSA seed amount is calculated.
+On April 19, 2021, the Centers for Medicare and Medicaid Services (CMS) released an updated Workers’ Compensation Medicare Set-Aside (WCMSA) Reference Guide, Version 3.3, which made a slight but notable addition to how the Medicare Set-Aside seed calculation seed amount is determined.
 Specifically, CMS now requires the MSA seed amount to include the cost of the first surgery/procedure for each body part.
 Previously, CMS accepted only one surgery in the seed even when there were additional surgeries for other body parts in the MSA allocation.

 When settling parties choose to fund the MSA with an annuity, there is an initial deposit called the seed amount.
 The seed amount, under the prior rule, included the first two years of annual payments and, when applicable, the cost of the first surgery/procedure, the first replacement DME if the cost exceeds $500 and sometimes injections.